 John Scanlan is an academic, writer and editor who works in cultural history and cultural aesthetics.
 His current and most recent research has focused on creativity and popular music, on place, and on cultural memory.

-I have written several books, including Memory: Encounters with the Strange and the Familiar (2013) and On Garbage (2005), a philosophical essay on the many lives and meanings of waste, and most recently a book about Malcolm McLaren and the rise and fall of the Sex Pistols, which – as you might have noticed in the image at the top of this page – is now available at the finest food outlets across the land.
-Another of my books, Easy Riders, Rolling Stones (2015), is the inspiration for a film currently in the works – titled 'Road Music' – which is being made by Alex Harvey.
+He is the author of five books, including Memory: Encounters with the Strange and the Familiar (2013) and On Garbage (2005), a philosophical essay on the many lives and meanings of waste, and Easy Riders, Rolling Stones (2015), which is currently being adapted for a film – titled 'Road Music' – by Los Angeles-based film director, Alex Harvey.